Union County Court Records

 Union County Probate Court Records

-The Probate Division of the Union County Court of Common Pleas handles estate administration, will contests, trust matters, guardianships of minors and incompetent adults, conservatorships, adoptions, name changes, and mental health commitment proceedings.
-Judge Rick Rodger presides, and the office is staffed during regular business hours.
+The Probate Division of the Union County Court of Common Pleas handles estate administration, will contests, trust matters, guardianships of minors and incapacitated adults, conservatorships, adoptions, name changes, and mental health commitment proceedings.
+Judge Rick Rodger presides, and staff are available during regular business hours.

 Probate Division